pompyproductions/odin-eas/README.md

 else if column>25 and row>50
 etc etc etc

+Create links to Pompy Productions and The Odin Project in the footer.
+They can be footer anchor tags, changing font-weight on hover.
+In case of variable font, it could have a subtle animation.

+Change fonts.
+So far everything is Arial, Helvetica, sans-serif.

+Optional stuff:
-Optional: add INVERT button, which toggles .colored for all grid cells.
+- add INVERT button, which toggles .colored for all grid cells.
+- add ERASER button, which toggles erasing functionality.